 There are a few ways you can approach themes for your features:

 - Product Roadmap themes: Your product roadmap probably is already broken up into high-level themes like “Reporting”, “Integrations”, “Communication”, “Workflow”, etc… One of the simplest ways to break up new features is to group them by these established themes.
 This way, you know they’re working towards specific parts of your product and your strategy.

 - Metric movers, customer requests, and delight: Another option is to group features by where they came from and their potential impact.
 To do this, Greylock partner Adam Nash suggests using three specific buckets: Metric Movers for features tied to specific business needs; Customer requests for features your users actively ask for; and Customer delights for features that aren’t being asked for, but that you think your users would love.
 Features can fall into multiple buckets, but a healthy roadmap prioritizes options from all three.

 - Specific, metric-tied themes: Lastly, if you’re super clear on what metrics need to be moved, it can be good to create themes that are specifically tied to them.
 This could mean categories like: “Reducing churn by increasing engagement” or “Increasing sign-up to purchase conversions”.
 This way, your priorities are tied to specific needs and you know what success will look like.

 Whichever method you choose, being able to look at higher-level feature categories is a great first step.
+(Decision trees are also a popular decision making and prioritization framework you might want to try here.)
 Next, you need to prioritize the themes themselves, and then finally, the features within them.